hyojin-park-neuro/neureca/news/index.md

 - Charlie Reynolds is invited to give a talk at the Society for the Neurobiology of Language (SNL), Washington DC, US.
 "Seeing Speech in a New Light: Augmenting Speech Performance using Rapid Invisible Frequency Tagging (RIFT)".
 12-14 September 2025.
 {% include figure.html image="images/photo_members/photo_charlie_reynolds_snl2025.jpg" width="40%" %}

-- Dr. Hyojin Park is invited to the MEDAL Summer School in Computational Modelling as a Round-Table panellist.
+- Dr. Hyojin Park is invited to the [MEDAL Summer School in Computational Modelling](https://medal.ut.ee/event/medal-summer-school-in-computational-linguistics/){:target="_blank"} as a Round-Table panellist.
 University of Birmingham.
 23-27 June 2025.

 - Paper published in Trends in Cognitive Science! ["Confronting the Connectivity Crisis in M/EEG Research"](https://doi.org/10.1016/j.tics.2025.09.001){:target="_blank"} by Ole Jensen, Hyojin Park, and Oscar Ferrante.

-- Join [OPM-FLUX Toolkit](https://www.neuosc.com/fluxtoolkit2025){:target="_blank"} on 9-12th June 2025 at the St. Catherine's College, University of Oxford!
+- Join [OPM-FLUX Toolkit](https://www.neuosc.com/fluxtoolkit2025){:target="_blank"} on 9-12th June 2025 at St. Catherine's College, University of Oxford!
 Dr. Hyojin Park teaches at the toolkit course.

 - Dr. Hyojin Park is invited to give a lecture at [Cambridge Speech Decoding Workshop](https://sites.google.com/cam.ac.uk/speechdecodingworkshop/home){:target="_blank"} at the MRC Cognition and Brain Sciences Unit, University of Cambridge on Friday 16th May 2025.